 Content is king and the localization industry offers multiple mediums to serve it.
 From translation to transcreation, from subtitling to dubbing, language service providers have fitting solutions to localize audiovisual materials.
-Throughout marketing campaigns, streaming platforms, e-learning courses, just to name a few, translation is crucial because audiences and markets flourish when content is available in the users’ languages.
+Throughout marketing campaigns, streaming platforms, and e-learning courses, just to name a few, translation is crucial because audiences and markets flourish when content is available in the users’ languages.

-Media localization solutions have different outcomes, workflows, schedules and budgets.
+Media localization solutions have different outcomes, workflows, schedules, and budgets.
 For example, subtitling or captioning can be cheaper and faster than recording voice-over tracks, since the process of producing and reviewing it doesn’t require studio sessions.
 However, localizing voices with native talents can result in a more engaging experience for the audience.
-This is why voice-over services are sometimes the ideal ally for campaigns, videos or courses.
+This is why voice-over services are sometimes the ideal ally for campaigns, videos, or courses.